 - Don’t use a high percentage of your credit limit

-Whether you end up getting a secured or unsecured credit card, it’s very important that you don’t use a high percentage of your credit limit.
+Whether you end up getting a secured or unsecured credit card, don’t use a high percentage of your credit limit.
 Why?
-Because a small part of your FICO score is the credit utilization ratio (what percentage of your credit limits you use).
-Most people wrongly assume that the more they spend, the better… that’s not how it works.No one knows the magic ratio since that information is FICO’s secret, but the consensus is that using more than 10% to 30% of your credit limit at any given time will negatively impact your score.
-So spending above 30% of your credit limit should be avoided.
+Because a part of your FICO score is the credit utilization ratio (what percentage of your credit limits you use).
+Most people wrongly assume that the more they spend, the better… that’s not how it works.No one knows the magic ratio since that information is FICO’s secret, but the consensus is that using more than 10 percent to 30 percent of your credit limit at any given time will negatively impact your score.
+So spending above 30 percent of your credit limit should be avoided.
 Keep in mind that even if you pay your balance in full every single month, the amount reported to the credit bureaus is the balance listed when your billing cycle closes (before your payment is made).

 How to get an unsecured credit card?

 As mentioned, getting one right after a bankruptcy discharge probably won’t happen.
 You will likely have to start out with a secured card and then transition to an unsecured card.